mjparme/socket-holder/README.md

 ## Design Changes

+* I removed the joiner code.
+I have a big printer so didn't need it.
+Also many slicers (like PrusaSlicer 2.6) can add connector holes/studs when you cut a model so the joiner code seemed redundant.
 * Instead of using manually entered `socketDepths` it has been changed to `socketHeights` and you simply input the measured height of your socket.
 The depth of the hole will be `socketHeight / 2`.
 * The height of the first step is no longer a statically configured value.
 Instead it is calculated with `max socket hole depth on first step + magentThickess + holeClearance`
 * Subsequent steps are no longer a statically configured delta above previous step.
 You now set a minumum step delta height and it will be at least that high.
 However, if there is a deeper socket on the next step the hole may be deeper.
 This fixes the situation when the first step has really short sockets, but the next step has deep sockets.
 We never have the situtation where a subsequent step may be too short.